-I have always wondered about why artists feel the need to write about pages on themselves.
-Not that there is anything wrong with it, it just has always made me curious as to why.
-I know we all are curious of others and I am no different.
 I have always been one that would rather have their actions speak much more than simple words.
-I guess it’s a pet peeve of mine, that being blowing ones own horn for all the world to hear.
-Does it really matter (and I’m serious about this) if I grew up with a camera in my hands or have a Masters in the Fine Arts.
+I guess it’s a pet peeve of mine, that being, blowing one’s own horn for all the world to hear.
+Does it really matter (and I’m serious about this) if I grew up with a camera in my hands or have a Masters’s in the Fine Arts?
 Or better yet was raised by a pack of wolves on the arctic tundra and became one with nature.
-Or if I dropped out of school in the 6th grade to work and help put food on my families table.
-Does any of that matter to you more that 30 seconds after you have read it?
+Or if I dropped out of school in the 6th grade to work and help put food on my family’s table.
+Does any of that matter to you more than 30 seconds after you have read it?
 Does it make my work more appealing?
-I would be curious to know.
+My hope is it would not.